21111535/Reliability-Aware-Multi-Agent-Deep-Reinforcement-Learning-for-UAV-Assisted-MEC-Systems/README.md

 ## Provenance & Reproducibility

-To ensure full reproducibility, we commit to making the complete source code and the necessary data used to generate the results presented in this manuscript publicly available.
+To ensure full reproducibility, we commit to making the complete source code and necessary data used to generate the results presented in this paper publicly available upon acceptance.

 ---